ddhartma/Spark-Machine-Learning/README.md

 	```

 ## Logistic Regression <a name="log_reg"></a>
-- Open Jupyter Notebook ```logistic_regression.ipynb```
+- Open Jupyter Notebook ```logistic_regression.ipynb```.
-- Let's use NumTags (Number of tags) as the label
+- Let's use NumTags (Number of tags) as the label.
-- Remember that NumTags correlates with the Length of the description
+- Remember that NumTags correlates with the Length of the description.
-- Label is is numeric value (in the xample below it is 5)
+- Label is a numeric value (in the example below it is 5).
-- TFIDF is a SparseVector
+- TFIDF is a SparseVector.
-- Use TFIDF as the feature - so try to prove if you can predict the number of tags with the term interdocument frequency
+- Use TFIDF as the feature - so try to prove if you can predict the number of tags with the term interdocument frequency.
-- LogisticRegression is a standard Modul from Spark's ml.classification library
+- LogisticRegression is a standard Modul from Spark's ml.classification library.
 - Result from coefficientMatrix:
-	- DenseMatrix with 6 rows and 1000 columns
+	- DenseMatrix with 6 rows and 1000 columns.
-	- Values are the intercept vecors
+	- Values are the intercept vectors.
 	```
 	from pyspark.sql import SparkSession
 	from pyspark.ml.feature import RegexTokenizer, CountVectorizer, IDF, StringIndexer, PCA